Safety and Protection Against DOS Attacks

 Rhai is designed to not bring down the host system, regardless of what a script may do to it.
 This is a central design goal – Rhai provides a Don’t Panic guarantee.

-When using Rhai, any panic outside of API’s with explicitly documented panic conditions is considered a bug in Rhai and should be reported as such.
+When using Rhai, any panic outside of APIs with explicitly documented panic conditions is considered a bug in Rhai and should be reported as such.

-All these safe-guards can be turned off via the unchecked
+All these safe-guards can be turned off via the unchecked feature, which disables all safety

 checks (even fatal ones).